 Business Day 1: Tenant payment is processed by LeaseRunner at 3:50 PM (MDT).

-Business Day 2: LeaseRunner receives tenant’s payment into an escrow account.
+Business Day 2: LeaseRunner receives tenant’s payment.

 Business Day 3: LeaseRunner’s bank verifies if the tenant’s payment is good funds.